ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

-This section shows how three users (Alice, Bob and Cathy) from different providers can use the protocol specified in this document to join the same room and send messages to one-another:
+This section shows how three users (Alice, Bob and Cathy) from different providers can use the protocol specified in this document to join the same room and send messages to one-another.
+(Not all of these steps are part of the MIMI transport protocol):

 - Alice get the internal identifier for Bob
 - Alice gains consent to talk to Bob